rlhadas/ClusteringAlgorithmsDTL/README.md

 ```

 More information about testing batch files, including what you can do once you have the output (i.e. error checking and processing the data) can be found in `phylogenetic/run_experiments.`

+### Extra tools
+There are tools to find the reconciliation count and graphs of various Tree of Life files, to verify the validity of the graphs generated, and to plot the file size against the recocniliation count.
+These are found in `phylogenetic/cluster/README.md.`

 ## For the next researcher